jim-schwoebel/allie/training/readme.md

 ## Settings to finish (before production build)
 Other things (in model.py).
 * compress == True, compress ML models with Keras ([PocketFlow](https://github.com/Tencent/PocketFlow)) or scikit-learn ([scikit-small-ensemble](https://github.com/stewartpark/scikit-small-ensemble)) for faster predictions from features).
-* production == True, create a folder for GitHub (Docker container, featurizers, automated testing w/ test file, YAML files)  and select a cool .GIF to put in repo readme (model accuracies + performance).
-* Ludwig (features) - need to be able to featurize according to image - path to image and text types - transcripts

 ## Actively working on (in future)